MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_05_goals_and_scorecard.md

     ![Graphical user interface, text, email Description automatically generated](./Images/Lab05/L05_image035.png)

-Great job, you have just completed the Defining Sustainability Goals exercise.
-These tasks are critical to helping an organization realize their Sustainability and carbon reduction goals.
+Great job, you have helped Amber create a scorecard and goal to help Wide World Importers track carbon reduction progress.
+These tasks are critical to helping an organization realize their Sustainability goals.
 Some important notes:

 -  **Automated Goal check-ins run via a backend service roughly every 24 hours**, based on the time of day when the Microsoft Cloud for Sustainability was installed.
 -  **As of the current release, there is not a way to change the timing for Automated Goal check-ins**.